Key Findings

 Tariffs: Trade War Threat

-In early 2025, the Trump administration announced sweeping tariffs on EU goods — a baseline 10% on all imports, with sectoral tariffs targeting steel (25%), aluminum (25%) and automobiles (25%).
+On April 2, 2025 ("Liberation Day"), the Trump administration announced sweeping tariffs on EU goods — a baseline 10% on all imports, with sectoral tariffs targeting steel (25%), aluminum (25%) and automobiles (25%).
 The EU’s reaction was swift and unified.
+For full US polling on the tariffs, see Trade & Tariffs: What Americans Think.

 The European Commission prepared retaliatory measures targeting approximately $28 billion in US goods — a carefully calibrated list designed to inflict political pain in Trump-supporting US states.
 Products targeted included Harley-Davidson motorcycles, Kentucky bourbon and Florida orange juice.